 The team of writers for Star Trek would boldly go where no one has gone before.

 They not only challenged us with innovative new technologies, but they also frequently addressed social issues and challenged myths that became beliefs over time.

 If we time warp into the episodes today, I believe they have lessons for business leaders in what we learned from the Borg.

-However, one of the downsides of making that climb up the corporate ladder is you may distance yourself from the very source of current market data that helped you make great strategies.
+However, one of the downsides of doing that climb up the corporate ladder is you may distance yourself from the very source of current market data that helped you make great strategies.

-However, something happens as we get promoted and meetings with buyers and listening to their problems is replaced with meeting with bankers and Insurance companies wanting to raise the hospitalization rates 300%.
+However, something happens as we get promoted, and meetings with buyers and listening to their problems are replaced with meeting with bankers and Insurance companies wanting to raise the hospitalization rates by 300%.

 Sales and Profit Decline

 You now have a “team,” and you have meetings (probably way more than you want or need), and your team has problems they bring to you.